 Located on the eastern pier that forms the marina at Verchères.

 Instructions: From Autoroute 30, take Exit 147 for Verchères and drive northwest on Montée Calixa Lavallée for 3.4 km (2.1 miles).
 When the road ends, turn right onto Route Marie Victorin (QC-132) and then make your first left onto Rue Madeleine.
-The Verchères Village Range Front Lighthouse is found on a breakwater at the marina at then end of Rue Madeleine.
+Verchères Village Range Front Lighthouse is found on a breakwater at the marina at the end of Rue Madeleine.

 The lighthouse is owned by the Canadian Coast Guard.
 Grounds open, tower closed.